 - a.
-Routine calls;

-- b.
-Emergency calls; and

-- c.
-Includes guidelines for the use of authorized emergency equipment.
+Routine calls; - b.
+Emergency calls; - c.
+Includes guidelines for the use of authorized emergency equipment; and - d.
+Specifications of the circumstances requiring radio communications by field officers.

 OPR.01.02 All agency marked vehicles used in general patrol service must: